Nokia wins Chinese approval for Microsoft deal

 FEES

-Google and Samsung had asked Chinese regulators to ensure that the deal with Microsoft would not lead to higher licensing fees, according to media reports.
+Google (GOOGL.O) and Samsung (005930.KS) had asked Chinese regulators to ensure that the deal with Microsoft would not lead to higher licensing fees, according to media reports.

 Nokia and Microsoft both dismissed suggestions that they could seek to abuse their position as a holder of many patents essential to mobile phone standards.